Red flower and snow on mountain

 What Makes the Big Island Special

-The Big Island of Hawaii is known as the Land of Fire and Ice.
-Fresh lava gushes from Kilauea Volcano when it erupts.
+The Big Island of Hawaii is known as the land of fire and ice.
+Fresh lava gushes from the Kilauea volcano when it erupts.
 Snow crowns Mauna Kea during the cooler months of December to February.
+On the Big Island, we have eight of the 13 defined climate zones, and beaches with white, black, and green sand.

-For history fans, this is the island where British explorer Captain Cook landed in 1778 revealing the Hawaiian Islands to the world.
-Soon after that, the natives killed him.
+For history lovers, it’s where British explorer Captain Cook landed in 1778 revealing the Hawaiian Islands to the world.
+Soon after, Native Hawaiians killed him.
 The Captain Cook monument is a landmark at Kealakekua Bay in Kona.
+It’s the home of King Kamehameha I, who was born and died on the island.

 This statue of Kamehameha stands in Hilo.
 Photo credit: HawaiianScribe

-Starting Off in Kona
+Start in Kona

-There is an airport in Kona and in Hilo.
-I recommend flying into Kona International Airport as more airlines service the town which means better odds of landing early in the day to settle in and get started.
+There is an airport in Kona and Hilo.
+I recommend flying into Ellison Onizuka Kona International Airport at Keāhole as more airlines service the town, which means better odds of landing earlier in the day to settle in and get started.

 Day 1: Kona to Volcano via South Kona and the Southern Coast

-Head south through the Ka‘ū District to Volcano.
+Head south through the Kaʻū District to Volcano.
 You’ll be driving about 100 miles to Hawai‘i Volcanoes National Park.
 You won’t enter the park today, but I would suggest staying in the Volcano area overnight.

 Morning: Kona Coffee Country & Puʻuhonua o Hōnaunau

 Start your day in Kona with a hot cup of island-grown coffee.
 Kona is famous for its rich, volcanic-soil-grown beans, so grab breakfast and a brew and head to Greenwell Farms.
 This well-known coffee farm offers hour-long tours and free java beginning at 9 a.m. daily with no reservations required.
-You’ll find out how the beans get from shrub to cup—well worth your time, especially for coffee lovers.
+You’ll find out how the beans get from shrub to cup — well worth your time, especially for coffee lovers.

 Hawaiian ki'i or statues of ancient gods.
 Puuhonua o Honaunau.

-Midday: South Point (Optional Detour on Your Big Island Road Trip)
+Midday: South Point (Optional Detour)

 Sheer cliffs at South Point.
 Photo credit: HawaiianScribe